 Line 15 - If the purchase price or cost of construction of the new residence is smaller than the adjusted sale or exchange price of the old residence, the gain will be recognized only up to the total amount by which the adjusted sales or exchange price of the old residence exceeds the cost of purchase of the new residence.
+You must indicate if the recognized gain is a short - term or long - term gain.

 Line 16 - Enter the fixing-up expenses you paid in order to sell the old residence.
 Fixing-up expenses include repair, maintenance, painting and cleaning expenses paid in order to facilitate the sale of the property.
 However, to qualify, the expenses must be:

-- for work performed during the 90 day period ended on the date in which the sales contract of the old residence took place; - ~ paid not later than 30 days after the date of sale of the old residence.
+- for work performed during the 90 day period ended on the date in which the sales contract of the old residence took place; - paid not later than 30 days after the date of sale of the old residence.